ksoichiro/gradle-web-resource-plugin/README.md

 * Use CoffeeScript, LESS and JavaScript libraries from Gradle
 * You can write all settings to build.gradle
-* Pre-defined tasks to build CoffeeScript, LESS, etc.
-* You can integrate with Spring Boot easily

 This plugin depends on [srs/gradle-node-plugin](https://github.com/srs/gradle-node-plugin).